 About

-‘As long as I can remember I have fully lived self expression, dance, movement and abstract painting.’
+‘As long as I can remember I have fully lived for pure self expression, movement and pure joy.’

 ABSTRACT EXPRESSION .